spatial-data-discovery/ay2021-1/project/vincentandaw/README.txt

 #OUTPUT DATA#
 Script will output two adjacent rasters that make up Mesoamerica, each raster is a 10x10 degree swath/granule, one with the top left point at
-20N 90W and the other at 20N 100W, at five different three-year time intervals.
-This creates a total of 10 rasters: 20N 90W raster at years
-2000-2003, 2004-2006, 2007-2009, 2010-2012, 2013-2015; and 20N 100W raster with similar time intervals.
-The output will also create ArcGIS Pro
-helper files such as OVR files that help with pyramid generation for use within ArcGIS Pro
+20N 90W and the other at 20N 100W.
+The values therein will reflect at what year a given pixel (forest) is lost, 0 marks no loss of forest, 2000 marks loss of forest in year 200, 2008 marks loss of forest in year 2008, and so on.
+A folder called Output will be created into which output rasters and accompanying ArcGIS files will be saved.
+If this is not allowed by the system, the files will be saved in the same directory as script.

 #CREATED VARIABLES#